 By implementing these steps, service desk teams, including dedicated teams for each department, can effectively diagnose and resolve incidents, ensuring a quick restoration of service operations.

 A key aspect of the ITIL framework is its differentiation between incident management and problem management.
 Incident management aims to restore normal service promptly, while problem management focuses on identifying the root cause of incidents to prevent future occurrences.
-This differentiation is crucial for organizations to effectively balance reactive and proactive IT service management approaches.

 Step 1: Identifying Incidents